 Just like me, Elisabeth is totally into vintage ornaments like wooden toys, angels, lots of Santas, hearts and bells among others.
 Both of us, have concluded that red decor, primarily, looks better than any other color scheme on our fake Christmas tree.
 We also both love the organic feel of rustic style ornaments that make even a fake tree like ours look more real.

 We don’t like much tinsel and so, this year we both turned our backs to it.
 But, one thing is for sure when it comes to fake trees.
 It needs lots of lights to look extra nice.
 The more the merrier!
 Old vintage glass ornaments we once had as kids have unfortunately, not survived over the years.
 Come to think of it, it wouldn’t be a very safe choice for little kids.
 When they get smashed I remember how hard it was for our mom to clean up those tiny bits.

-Then, she always combines led lights with ornaments and a fake garland on her fireplace mantel, making it look even more inviting especially with a built fire going on.
-But, in order to keep the clutter under control, she swaps some of her usual decor for the Christmas ones.
-That little trick really helps, especially when it comes to doing chores like dusting away. 😉
+Then, she always combines LED lights with ornaments and a fake garland on her fireplace mantel, making it look even more inviting especially with a built fire going on.
+But, in order to keep the clutter under control while Christmas decorating, she swaps some of her usual decor for the Christmas ones.
+This little trick really helps, especially when it comes to doing chores like dusting away. 😉

 However, she’s bought a few more along these last few years and now it all looks homey without looking like a big clutter everywhere.
 So, it does work best if we start out with lesser ornaments and buy or make a few along the way.
-One thing I recommend it’s best to buy ones that you’d like to add to your collection bearing in mind that you’ll be using them year in year out…
+One thing I recommend about Christmas decorating, is that it’s best to opt for timeless decorpieces that you’d like to add to your collection, bearing in mind that you’ll be using them year in year out…

 Hope you liked these images… What do you think?
 Do you have any family decorating rituals and traditions?
 Do you have a special feature that you like to decorate and make it stand out?
 What’s your favorite color scheme?